12.1-31.2-01. Disorderly conduct restraining order--Penalty

 a.
 The specific conduct that constitutes a violation of the order;

 b.
-Notice that violation of the restraining order is punishable by imprisonment of up to one year or a fine of up to two thousand dollars or both; and
+Notice that violation of the restraining order is a class A misdemeanor punishable by imprisonment of up to three hundred sixty days or a fine of up to three thousand dollars or both; and

 c.
 Notice that a peace officer may arrest the respondent without a warrant and take the respondent into custody if the peace officer has probable cause to believe the respondent has violated an order issued under this section.